Mangātarere Stream: Terrestrial fauna

+Aquatic fauna

-Eleven species of native freshwater fish and one native decapod (koura) have been recorded within the Mangātarere Stream catchment.
-Of the 11 fish species, four (longfin eel, dwarf galaxias, lamprey and brown mudfish) are classified as threatened species by the Department of Conservation.
-Koura are also classed as a threatened species.
+Eleven species of native freshwater fish and one native decapod species, kōura (freshwater crayfish), have been recorded within the stream's catchment.
+Four of the fish species (longfin eel, dwarf galaxias, lamprey, and brown mudfish) are classified as threatened by the Department of Conservation.
+Kōura are also listed as a threatened species.

+Fisheries

-The stream is also listed in Greater Wellington's Regional Freshwater Plan as a waterway with important trout habitat.
-It is considered by Fish and Game to be a valuable brown trout spawning and rearing stream in the Wellington region, and is recognised as important in maintaining the trout fishery of the entire Ruamāhanga Catchment.
+Mangātarere stream is listed in Greater Wellington's Regional Freshwater Plan as a waterway with important trout habitat.
+Fish and Game New Zealand identifies the stream as a valuable brown trout spawning and rearing stream in the Wellington region and considers it significant for maintaining the trout fishery of the wider Ruamāhanga catchment.

+Water quality and management

-A Mangātarere Stream Catchment Water Quality Investigation was conducted by Greater Wellington Regional Council between 2008 and 2010 in response to concerns about poor water quality.
-The results of surface water quality sampling over September 2008 to August 2009, indicate a decline in water quality with distance down the Mangātarere Stream towards the Carterton Township.
-Nutrient concentrations exceed the Australian and New Zealand Guidelines for aquatic ecosystems (commonly known as the ANZECC guidelines).
+Between 2008 and 2010, Greater Wellington Regional Council conducted a Mangātarere Stream Catchment Water Quality Investigation in response to concerns about declining water quality.
+Surface water sampling undertaken from September 2008 to August 2009 show a decline in water quality downstream toward the Carterton Township, with nutrient concentrations exceeding the Australian and New Zealand Guidelines for aquatic ecosystems (ANZECC guidelines).

-The investigation identified that the stream's status as an important trout fishery, and habitat for four species of threatened native fish, is being adversely affected by storm water and waste water discharge from Carterton township and from nutrient leaching and stock access by dairy and drystock farmers.
-Riparian planting of native vegetation along the stream is being encouraged to assist filtration of nutrients and provide shade for native aquatic biodiversity.
+The investigation found that the stormwater and wastewater discharge from Carterton, along with nutrient leaching and livestock access associated with dairy and drystock farming, were adversely affecting the stream’s ecological values, including its role as trout habitat and as habitat for threatened native fish species.
+Riparian planting of native vegetation has been encouraged to reduce nutrient runoff and provide shading to support for aquatic biodiversity.